BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 They exist as imagined communities through a multitude of agent acts of self-identification and endure solely because people use them as vehicles of self-definition.

 Therefore, I have no intention of passing moral judgment on conspiracy theorists.
-One might even argue that they perceive cracks in the simulation but mistakenly believe in a way out of it, which, and this misinterprets *The Matrix* as well, serves as the perfect cover-up for the hyperreality.
+One might even argue that they perceive cracks in the simulation but mistakenly believe in a way out of it, which, and this misinterprets *The Matrix* as well, serves as the perfect cover-up for hyperreality.
 Baudrillard famously argued that Disneyland does not hide the fact that it is a simulation, but rather conceals the fact that America is a simulation too.
 Disneyland is more real than America.
 Conspiracy theories operate similarly; they are pure simulations and, in this regard, true.